danielabar/meblog/src/markdown/numeric-env-vars-ruby.md

 * Convert the `BATCH_SIZE` environment variable to an integer (because *all* environment variables read in are strings).
 * If `BATCH_SIZE` is defined in the environment, use it, otherwise, use a default batch size of `1000`.

-And yet, the error message was indicating that a `0` batch size had been specified, which is invalid:
+i.e. use the value of the `BATCH_SIZE` environment variable if it's set, otherwise, use the fallback value of `1000`.
+But, the error message was indicating that a `0` batch size had been specified, which is invalid:

 ```xml
 <Detail>QueryValidationError: value 0 is too small.
 Min allowed value is 1</Detail>